Privacy Policy - TerminaLLM

 Encryption at Rest

-- iOS: All sensitive data stored in Apple Keychain with
+- All sensitive data stored using platform-native encrypted storage with AES-256 encryption

 Encryption in Transit